 Following potential approval of any of our current or future product candidates, the FDA or other comparable regulatory authorities may impose significant restrictions on a product's indicated uses or marketing or impose ongoing requirements for potentially costly and time consuming post-approval studies, post-market surveillance or clinical trials to monitor the safety and efficacy of the product.
 The FDA may also require a REMS in order to approve our product candidates, which could entail requirements for a medication guide, physician communication plans or additional elements to ensure safe use, such as restricted distribution methods, patient registries and other risk minimization tools.
 In addition, if the FDA or a comparable foreign regulatory authority approves our product candidates, the manufacturing processes, labeling, packaging, distribution, adverse event reporting, storage, advertising, promotion, import, export and recordkeeping for our product candidates will be subject to extensive and ongoing regulatory requirements.
 These requirements include submissions of safety and other post-marketing information and reports, registration, as well as continued compliance with cGMP requirements, good laboratory practice requirements, and good clinical practice requirements, for any clinical trials that we conduct post-approval.
-Later discovery of previously unknown problems with our product candidates, including adverse events of unanticipated severity or frequency, or with our third-party manufacturers or manufacturing processes, or failure to comply with regulatory requirements, may result in, among other things:
+Later discovery of previously unknown problems with our product candidates, including adverse events of unanticipated severity or frequency, or with our third-party manufacturing processes, or failure to comply with regulatory requirements, may result in, among other things:

-- restrictions on the marketing or manufacturing of our product candidates, withdrawal of the product from the market or voluntary or mandatory product recalls; - manufacturing delays and supply disruptions where regulatory inspections identify observations of noncompliance requiring remediation; - revisions to the labeling, including limitation on approved uses or the addition of additional warnings, contraindications or other safety information, including boxed warnings; - imposition of a REMS, which may include distribution or use restrictions; - · requirements to conduct additional post-market clinical trials to assess the safety of the product; - · fines, warning or untitled letters or holds on clinical trials; - refusal by the FDA to approve pending applications or supplements to approved applications filed by us or suspension or revocation of approvals; - · product seizure or detention, or refusal to permit the import or export of our product candidates; and injunctions or the imposition of civil or criminal penalties.
+- restrictions on the marketing or manufacturing of our product candidates, withdrawal of the product from the market or voluntary or mandatory product recalls; - manufacturing delays and supply disruptions where regulatory inspections identify observations of noncompliance requiring remediation; - revisions to the labeling, including limitation on approved uses or the addition of additional warnings, contraindications or other safety information, including boxed warnings; - imposition of a REMS, which may include distribution or use restrictions; - requirements to conduct additional post-market clinical trials to assess the safety of the product; - fines, warning or untitled letters or holds on clinical trials; - refusal by the FDA to approve pending applications or supplements to approved applications filed by us or suspension or revocation of approvals; - product seizure or detention, or refusal to permit the import or export of our product candidates; and - injunctions or the imposition of civil or criminal penalties.
 The occurrence of any event or penalty described above may inhibit our ability to commercialize our product candidates and generate revenue and could require us to expend significant time and resources in response and could generate negative publicity.

 In addition, the FDA's and other regulatory authorities' policies may change and additional government regulations may be enacted that could prevent, limit or delay regulatory approval of our product candidates.
 We also cannot predict the likelihood, nature or extent of government regulation that may arise from future legislation or administrative action, either in the United States or abroad.
-For example, the results of the 2020 U.S. Presidential Election may impact our business and industry.
-Namely, the former administration took several executive actions, including the issuance of a number of Executive Orders, that could impose significant burdens on, or otherwise materially delay, the FDA's ability to engage in routine oversight activities such as implementing statutes through rulemaking, issuance of guidance, and review and approval of marketing applications.
-It is difficult to predict whether or how these orders will be implemented, or whether they will be rescinded and replaced under the Biden administration.
-The policies and priorities of the new administration are unknown and could materially impact the regulations governing our product candidates.
 If we are slow or unable to adapt to changes in existing requirements or the adoption of new requirements or policies, or if we are not able to maintain regulatory compliance, we may be subject to enforcement action and we may not achieve or sustain profitability.